Indian Institute of Information Technology, Bhagalpur

 It was declared as an Institute of National Importance (INI) in September 2020 by Parliament of India.
-It's new building/campus is under construction and is expected to be completed by May 2023.
+The construction of Phase-1 of its new building/campus was completed in 2024.
+The institute is now fully functional from its permanent campus in Sabour.

 The institute started functioning from July 2017 in a 50-acres campus of BCE campus.

-It's mentoring Institute is Indian Institute of Technology Guwahati (IITG).
+Its mentoring Institute is Indian Institute of Technology Guwahati (IITG).